 1919 Irene, the story of a shop girl charming a wealthy young man begins its run.
 Edith Day and Bobbie Watson star.
 James Montgomery wrote the book with music by Harry Tierney and Joseph McCarthy.
-Irene ran seven months in the 1919–1920 season and an additional 428 performances in the 1920–21 season.
+Irene runs seven months in the 1919–1920 season and an additional 428 performances in the 1920–21 season.

 1930 Lili Hatvany says it's Tonight or Never.
 Her play about a prima donna (played by future Richard Nixon opponent Helen Gahagan) and an opera scout (Melvyn Douglas) runs almost seven months.
-This is David Belasco's last production before his death.
+It is David Belasco's last production before his death.

-2004 After attending the opening night of the drama Democracy composer Cy Coleman falls ill at the cast party and is rushed to the hospital where he dies of a heart attack at age 75.
-Coleman won Best Score Tony Awards for his work on The Will Rogers Follies, City of Angels and On the Twentieth Century.
-His other scores include Sweet Charity, The Life, Seesaw, Little Me, Wildcat and Barnum.
+2004 After attending the opening night of the drama Democracy, composer Cy Coleman falls ill at the cast party and is rushed to the hospital where he dies of a heart attack at age 75.
+Coleman won Best Score Tony Awards for his work on The Will Rogers Follies, City of Angels, and On the Twentieth Century.
+His other scores include Sweet Charity, The Life, Seesaw, Little Me, Wildcat, and Barnum.

 2008 Stephen Sondheim and John Weidman's Road Show, starring Michael Cerveris and Alexander Gemignani as the eccentric Mizner brothers, opens at the Public Theater.
-The musical went through several years of development (and a few different titles), before landing off-Broadway in the John Doyle-helmed production.
+The musical went through several years of development (and a few different titles), before landing Off-Broadway in the John Doyle-helmed production.

-2010 The world premiere of John Guare's A Free Man of Color, a globe-spanning work set in New Orleans, Haiti and France at the turn of the 19th century, officially opens on Broadway at the Vivian Beaumont Theater.
+2010 The world premiere of John Guare's A Free Man of Color, a globe-spanning work set in New Orleans, Haiti, and France at the turn of the 19th century, opens on Broadway at the Vivian Beaumont Theater.
 George C. Wolfe stages the sprawling production that is centered in New Orleans following the Haitian slave revolts, when its large population of Free People of Color (or the "Gens de Couleur Libres") inhabited a city that was more European than American in the early 17th century.